libris/pocql/README.md

 More complex:

     type (Electronic AND NOT Print)
-        AND genreForm (lcsh:Physics OR lcsh:Cosmology)
+        AND subject (lcsh:Physics OR lcsh:Cosmology)
         AND (author "Some Body" OR creator "Some \"Any\" Body") AND ((produced AND NOT published 2023) OR published NOT 2023) AND isbn NOT 0-000-111-000-0